ronaldbosma/azure-integration-services-quickstart/README.md

 #### Logic App Workflow

-The [logicApp](./src/logicApp) directory contains the Logic App workflow deployed to the Logic App.
+The [logicApp](./src/logicApp) directory contains the Logic App workflow.
 The workflow is triggered by messages sent to the Service Bus topic and stores the message in a blob container within the Storage Account.

 The sample [connections.json](./src/logicApp/connections.json) file includes connections to the various Storage Account services, the Service Bus and the Event Hubs namespace.